 - 1. Passports are intended to identify and therefore facilitate the passage of Horses across national boundaries.
 They must, therefore, accompany the Horse at all times and should be available on demand to Customs and Health Authorities. - 2.
-Horses and ponies entered in international Events must be in possession of a valid FEI Passport or a Passport approved by the FEI and accompanied by an FEI Recognition Card in accordance with General and Veterinary Regulations including Annex XIV.
+Horses and ponies entered in international Events must be in possession of a valid FEI Passport or a Passport approved by the FEI and accompanied by an FEI Recognition Card in accordance with the General and the Veterinary Regulations (including Annex XIV).
 If no such passport is required (see GR Art.
 137), Horses must be registered with their National Federation, be identifiable from an outline diagram and be correctly and verifiably vaccinated according to FEI equine influenza regulations.

-As of 1 January 2010 the FEI does not issue passports for horses which are statutory subject to the European Union identification requirements laid down in Commission Regulation (EC) No 504/2008.
-Passports of those horses which comply with the requirements of Commission Regulation (EC) No 504/2008 and meet the standards of FEI can be approved for FEI purposes by issuing a FEI Recognition Card.
-In order to ensure the continuity of the medication record determining the status of EU horses as food-producing animals, the procedures for the issuing of duplicate or replacement identification documents are described in Commission Regulation(EC) No 504/2008: Information on EU identification requirements for horses, current EU approved passports and relevant measures in EU Member States is available at:
+As of 1 January 2010, in compliance with EU law, the FEI does not issue passports for horses subject to the European Union identification requirements laid down in Commission Regulation (EC) No 504/2008.
+Passports of those horses which comply with the requirements of the applicable Commission Regulation(s) and meet the standards of FEI can be approved for FEI purposes by issuing a FEI Recognition Card.
+In order to ensure the continuity of the medication record determining the status of EU horses as food-producing animals, the procedures for the issuance of duplicate or replacement identification documents are described in the applicable Commission Regulations.
+Information on EU identification requirements for horses, current EU approved passports and relevant measures in EU Member States is available at: